Adding Microsoft Hyper-V Servers

 You must add to the backup infrastructure Microsoft Hyper-V hosts that you plan to use as source and target for backup, replication and other activities.

 You can connect standalone Hyper-V hosts, Hyper-V clusters or SCVMM servers.
 If a Hyper-V host is added to a cluster, it is recommended that you add to the backup infrastructure a cluster, not a standalone Hyper-V host.
 If you move VMs between hosts in the cluster, you will not have to reconfigure jobs in Veeam Backup & Replication.
 Veeam Backup & Replication will automatically locate migrated VMs and continue processing them as usual.

 Note that it is not necessary to add SCVMM servers to Veeam Backup & Replication — you can add directly Hyper-V hosts or clusters managed by SCVMM.

-Before adding a Microsoft Hyper-V server, check prerequisites.
+Before you add a Microsoft Hyper-V server, check prerequisites.
 Then use the New Hyper-V Server wizard to add the server.

 - Launch the New Hyper-V Server wizard

 - Specify a server name or address

 - Finish working with the wizard